fluentlabs-xyz/zkevm-specs/specs/wasm_opcode/wasm_global.md

    - pc + 1
    - gas + 120
 2. Lookups: one of following busmapping lookup
-   - `value` is at the given index on the stack
+   - `value` is at the given index on the stack (read operation)
-   - `value` is written to at the given index of the stack
+   - `value` is written to at the given index of the stack (write operation)

 ## Exceptions